Archive for the ‘Soups’ Category

 This is a recipe for split pea soup that I accidentally came up with.
 It started out as a recipe for Green Dal that was printed on a package of split peas.
 Green Dal is an Indian soup.
 I was not familiar with Indian cooking at that time.
 One of the ingredients was Garam Masala.
 I never bought Garam Masala before.
 The store was out of Garam Masala that particular day, so I bought Tikka Masala instead.
 That was a fortuitous accident because the result was really good.
 Tikka Masala goes really well with really split peas.

 This is a very easy soup to make.
 It takes about an hour and a half.
 The split peas take an hour to cook, plus another 15 minutes to blend the cooked onions plus some time to chop the onions and prepare the ingredients.
-This is also a very healthy recipe because it uses no oil – it is fat free.
-This is a perfect food for losing weight because it will give you lots of energy without making you hungry.
+This is also a very healthy recipe.
+It will give you lots of energy without making you hungry.

 Rinse and sort peas, drain and place in a medium saucepan with 3 cups of water, tsp. sea salt and l/2 cup of the chopped onions.